 Via email, Spiers confirmed that Sonder is leasing the building's 52 market-rate units for furnished apartment rentals, and will also manage the building.
 (Sonder did not return a request for comment.)

-According to Sonder's website, they combine the "consistency and service of a great hotel" with the "warmth and comfort of staying in a space that feels more like a home".
+Sonder's website pitches the furnished apartments as offering the "consistency and service of a great hotel," with the "warmth and comfort of staying in a space that feels more like a home."

 San Francisco-based Sonder was founded in 2012 by Francis Davidson and Lucas Pellan.
-They currently operate in cities in North America and Europe including Austin, Boston, Miami, New York City, London, and Rome.
-Forbes reports that Sonder recently raised $225 million.
+It operates in several cities in North America and Europe, including Austin, Boston, Miami, New York City, London, and Rome.
+According to Forbes, it recently raised a $225 million funding round.

 "These final activities should take about two to three weeks," Spiers said.